Mick235711/Beijing-Subway-Tools/docs/tools.md

 - `-s` and `-e` can specify the start and end time of the search (e.g. `-s 06:00` averages from 6am to end of day.)
 - `-n` and `-t` can limit the result.
 If `-n` is specified, then the nearest and farthest N stations are displayed.
 If `-t` is specified, then only the specified stations are displayed.
 - `-v` and `-p` enable verbose output. `-v` will show the detailed path percentage of each station, and `-p` (implies `-v`) will add the max/min path display.
+- `-d` allows you to choose the sorting criteria.

 Example Usage:
 <pre>